Intimate, Wintry Jewish Wedding

 This was the most unique wedding I’ve had the pleasure of photographing!
-Jill & Erez have been together for quite a few years and decided to get married in November … in America.
+Jill & Erez have been together for quite a few years and decided to have their Jewish wedding in November … in America.
+The crazy part?

 They live in Israel!!!!